codemonster111/Building-AI-course-project/README.md

 ## Summary

 Predicts the number of items sold in an e-commerce online shop within a specified period based on various input variables.
+Supports in business planning and order management.

 ## Background